Food Safety

 We’ve already briefly touched on the importance of thermometer use in basic food safety practices, but it’s important to highlight just how vital it is.
 You can’t tell if food has reached a safe internal temperature just by looking at it or even by measuring a single section of it.

-Serving unsafe food comes with many risks: foodborne illness, investigation into kitchen safety practices, potential fines, and even impact on restaurant staff and overall business.
+Serving unsafe food comes with many risks: foodborne illness, investigation into kitchen safety practices, potential fines, and even impacting restaurant staff and overall business.

 Food safety risks

 As we’ve noted, you never want the kitchen to serve unsafe food to customers, including undercooked food.
 Unfortunately, food that is cooked properly can also run the risk of harboring dangerous bacteria if it spends too long in a “temperature danger zone.”
-According to the FDA, that’s between 41 degrees and 135 degrees Fahrenheit (or 5 and 57.22°C).
+According to the Food and Drug Administration (FDA), that’s between 41 degrees and 135°F (or 5 and 57.22°C).1

 This is the temperature zone where bacteria grow the most rapidly, doubling in number in as little as 20 minutes.
-Food should never be left out of the refrigerator for more than two hours (or one hour if it’s above 90 degrees Fahrenheit).
+Food should never be left out of the refrigerator for more than two hours (or one hour if it’s above 90°F).

 Just remember the favorite saying of dads and keep: